-I’ve had manual jobs since dropping out.
+I have had manual jobs since dropping out.
 Tried to climb the corporate ladder in a company but hit the glass ceiling so I decided to quit.
 After being out of school 26 years not having a GED finally caught up with me.
-Through "The Learning Center" I met a tutor who is outstanding.
+Through the Learning Center I met a tutor who is outstanding.
 She helped my confidence level rise.

 My future plans are more school, business management or something in the science field.
 I’m 42 years old and I'm never too old to learn.

 Thank you Learning Center for being there for people like me.

 More than 860,000 adults worldwide take the GED Tests each year.

 Those who obtain scores high enough to earn a GED credential outperform at least 40 percent of today's high school seniors.

 GED graduates include: comedian Bill Cosby, actor Christian Slater, Delaware’s Governor Ruth Ann Minner, and U.S. Senator Ben Nighthorse Campbell of Colorado.

 One out of every seven high school diplomas issued each year in the United States is based on passing the GED Tests.